pouchdb-community/ember-pouch/README.md

 let db = new PouchDB('local_pouch');

 db.sync(remote, {
   live: true, // do a live, ongoing sync
-   retry: true   // retry if the connection is lost });
+  retry: true, // retry if the connection is lost
+});

 export default class ApplicationAdapter extends Adapter {